Donovan Warren

-Donovan Jamelle Warren (born January 31, 1989) is a former American football cornerback.
-Warren was signed by the New York Jets as an undrafted free agent following the 2010 NFL Draft and has also played with the Detroit Lions, Pittsburgh Steelers and Chicago Bears.
-He attended the University of Michigan through his junior year.

-During his three years playing for the Michigan Wolverines football team, he started in 34 of 36 games.
-As a member of the 2009 Michigan Wolverines football team, whom he led in interceptions, he earned 2009 first team All-Big Ten recognition from the media and second-team recognition from the coaches.
-He had chosen Michigan over his hometown favorite University of Southern California because he believed that he would be able to play immediately there.
-Warren had played high school football at Long Beach Polytechnic High School in California.
+Donovan Jamelle Warren (born January 31, 1989) is an American former professional football player who was a cornerback in the National Football League (NFL).
+Warren was signed by the New York Jets as an undrafted free agent following the 2010 NFL draft.
+He also played with the Detroit Lions, Pittsburgh Steelers and Chicago Bears.
+He played college football for the Michigan Wolverines, starting in 34 of 36 games.
+As a member of the 2009 Michigan Wolverines, he led the team in interceptions, earning first-team All-Big Ten recognition from the media.
+Warren played high school football at Long Beach Polytechnic in California.

 Early years

-A native of Long Beach, California, Warren attended Long Beach Polytechnic High School, where he tallied 114 tackles, 15 pass breakups, five interceptions and three fumble recoveries during his prep career.
+As a native of Long Beach, California, Warren attended Long Beach Polytechnic High School, where he tallied 114 tackles, 15 pass breakups, five interceptions, and three fumble recoveries during his prep career.
 Considered a five-star recruit by Rivals.com, Warren ranked third among cornerback prospects and twenty-fifth overall in the nation.
 Scout.com ranked him fourth among cornerbacks, and ESPN ranked him eighth.
 He was named to the USA Today All-USA second-team and the EA Sports All-American second-team at cornerback.
 Warren participated in the 2007 U.S. Army All-American Bowl.
-Warren ran a 10.6 seconds time in the 100 meters in high school.
+Warren ran a 10.6 second time in the 100 meters in high school.

-At the beginning of the recruiting process, Warren was considered very likely to play for the USC Trojans football team, since they had four players from his high school on the roster and his godfather, Mark Carrier, was a USC alumn.
+At the beginning of the recruiting process, Warren was considered very likely to play for the USC Trojans football team, since they had four players from his high school on the roster and his godfather, Mark Carrier, was a USC alumnus.
 However, USC had a lot of depth at cornerback at the time and Warren (as well as his father) had a good relationship with Michigan assistant coach Ron English.
-When Warren made Michigan his final decision, he was noted as feeling that his heart wanted him to choose USC, which was the school he had grown up rooting for, but his head led him to Michigan where he could play immediately and work under the tutelage of English, who had developed many defensive backs who went on to the National Football League.
+When Warren made Michigan his final decision, he was noted as feeling that his heart wanted him to choose USC, which was the school he had grown up rooting for.
+However, his head led him to Michigan where he could play immediately and work under the tutelage of English, who had developed many defensive backs and went on to the National Football League.